coderoshi/fml/README.markdown

 require 'faqml'
 data = File.readlines('mypage.fml').join()
 puts FML.new(data).to_html

+# Or better yet, use Tilt
+puts Tilt.new('mypage.fml').render
 ```

 Your markup in `mypage.fml` should be valid markdown.
 The only difference is, that QnA blocks are started by three dashes (`---`), and questions and answers are seperated by three equals (`===`).
 The first line of the question block will be the QnA's title.
 That's all.